 7. Technological support (PC / interactive activities over the internet etc.)

 8. Modes of Assessment

-The owner should state to the Ministry of Education and Culture the fees and then should ensure an approval every academic year for possible increase of the fees.
+The owner should state to the Ministry of Education, Culture, Sports and Youth the fees and then should ensure an approval every academic year for possible increase of the fees.

-The Advisory Committee of Private Education examines the application and together with the Minister of Education and Culture gives approval, only if the application meets all requirements and terms with reference to the law.
+The Advisory Committee of Private Education examines the application and together with the Minister of Education, Culture, Sports and Youth gives approval, only if the application meets all requirements and terms with reference to the law.